 If you want to bond with your pet through treating, skip the sandwich crust and opt for these low-calorie, nutrient-dense alternatives.
 They provide the "crunch" dogs love without the risks.

-• Carrots: Excellent for dental health and rich in beta-carotene.
+Carrots: Excellent for dog oral health guide and rich in beta-carotene.

 Conclusion